-If you’re experiencing knee pain that’s not relieved by a few weeks of self-care using NSAID pain medications and the RICE (rest, ice, compression, elevation) method, make an appointment with us, we can help with all different types of knee pain, help find the underlying causes, and find the right treatment plan for you.
+If you’re experiencing knee pain that’s not relieved by a few weeks of self-care using NSAID pain medications and the RICE (rest, ice, compression, elevation) method, make an appointment with us, we can help with all different types of pain, help find the underlying causes, and find the right treatment plan for you.

-Article credit to: Arthritis Health
+Article credit: Arthritis Health

-At Xcell Medical Group we don’t simply address the symptoms of your knee pain and discomfort.
+At Xcell Medical Group we don’t simply address the symptoms of your pain and discomfort.
 Instead, we take an integrated approach to treatment so that you can eliminate your pain permanently.